OpenDominion/OpenDominion/CONTRIBUTING.md

 Thank you for considering contributing to OpenDominion.
 This document contains some guidelines to explain the contributing process and hopefully answer some common questions.

-Do note that nothing is set in stone.
+Do note that almost nothing is set in stone.
 Feel free to even contribute to this document!

 #### Table of Contents